-CATAWBA COUNTY, N.C. — A Catawba County man has pleaded guilty for his involvement in the attack on the U.S. Capitol in January, according to court documents.
+CATAWBA COUNTY, N.C. — A Catawba County man who pleaded guilty for his involvement in the attack on the U.S. Capitol in January 2021 was sentenced to two months in jail and three years of probation, according to court documents.

-Channel 9 learned James Little was arrested by the FBI in March at his home in Claremont.
-He pleaded guilty in federal court Tuesday.
+Channel 9 learned Little was arrested by the FBI in March 2021 at his home in Claremont.
+He pleaded guilty in federal court November

 According to court documents, a relative of Little called the FBI’s tip line to give information about his involvement in the attack on Jan.
 6.